 However, not all stablecoins are created equal, and some carry greater risks than others.

-This article dives into the six largest stablecoins on the market, exploring how they work, their unique features and the potential risks involved.
+These are the largest stablecoins on the market, how they work, their unique features and the potential risks involved.

 6 largest stablecoins in the world

 Tether is often hailed as the first successful stablecoin.
-With $125 billion in assets as of September 2024 — mostly low-risk U.S. Treasury bills, plus some Bitcoin and gold — Tether is a financial heavyweight.
-In 2023, it brought in $6.2 billion in profit, surpassing even BlackRock, the world’s largest asset manager.
-By September 2024, Tether’s year-to-date profits topped $7.7 billion.
+With $149.27 billion in assets as of March 2025 — mostly low-risk U.S. Treasury bills, plus some Bitcoin and gold — Tether is a financial heavyweight.
+In 2024, Tether brought in $13 billion in profit, or roughly double that of BlackRock, the world’s largest asset manager.

 Once in circulation, Tether can be traded for other cryptocurrencies through exchanges and brokerages.